 A maximum of 2 days with a 1 Night Navigation Exercise carried out on day one of the course

 It is strongly recommended that attendees hold a VHF/DSC Operators License & recognised First Aid Certificate and the RYA also recommend you are up to a level of Yachtmaster Theory prior to the course, although not mandatory.
 As per the title of the course you are expected to be a competent boat handler.

-Advanced Commerical Endorsement (Can only be applied for seperately on successful completion of the Advanced Course!)
+Advanced Commercial Endorsement (Can only be applied for separately on successful completion of the Advanced Course!)

-ICC Power over 10m (Applied for seperately if required)
+ICC Power over 10m (Applied separately if commercial)